How to perform Visual Regression Testing using Selenium in JavaScript

 Visually validate the Pricing page.

-Considering the above two scenarios, we can have steps like the below.
+Considering the above two scenarios, here are the steps to follow:

 Percy Selenium Visual Test Code